-Clark Atlanta University (CAU or "University") recognizes the safety of its students, faculty, staff and visitors as a number one priority.
-However, this can only be accomplished with the help and cooperation of every member of the CAU community.
+Clark Atlanta University (CAU or "University") recognizes the safety of its students, faculty,

-In order to inform both the immediate campus population and public about important safety and security matters on campus, CAU this prepares report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, 20 USC § 1092(f) (the "Clery Act").
+In order to inform both the immediate campus population and public about important safety and security matters on campus, CAU prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, 20 USC § 1092(f) (the "Clery Act").
 This report includes statistics for the previous three calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned by CAU; and on public property within, or immediately adjacent to and accessible from the campus.
 This report also includes institutional policies governing campus safety and security, such as policies concerning crime reporting, alcohol and illegal drug use, crime prevention, sexual assault, access, security and use of campus facilities and residence halls and other matters.

 This report is prepared in cooperation with the local law enforcement agencies and the Office of Student Affairs.
 Campus crime, arrest, and disciplinary referral statistics include those reported to the CAU Department of Public Safety, designated campus officials, and local law enforcement agencies.
-Each year email notifications are made to all enrolled students, faculty, and staff providing information on how to access CAU's Annual Security and Fire Safety Report online or request a printed copy from the Office of Student Affairs.
+Each year notifications are made to all enrolled students, faculty, and staff providing information on how to access CAU's Annual Security and Fire Safety Report online or request a printed copy from the Office of Student Affairs.
 Physical copies of this report are available at the Office of Student Affairs located in Suite 250 of the Student Center or the Department of Public Safety located at the Tanner Turner Building.